denisKharenko/TakiProject/README.md

 # TakiProject
-A Taki Game Written in C final project of Introduction To Computer Science Course You can view the detailed documentation here:
+A Taki Game Written in C final project of Introduction To Computer Science Course.
+You can view the detailed documentation here:
 [TakiProjectDescription](takiProjectDescription.pdf)